How to Work Remotely Successfully and Efficiently

-When I transitioned to remote work, the first thing I knew I was lacking was a rhythm.
-So I tried doing what I had always done when I worked in the office- Wake up to an alarm set for 6:30 am, make coffee, have quiet time while drinking coffee, get ready, grab some breakfast to-go and “hit the road.”
-To my surprise, this didn’t go quite as planned, because I realized that when I don’t have somewhere to be I am less inclined to get myself moving.
+When I transitioned to remote work, the first thing I knew I was lacking was a rhythm- a daily routine.
+So I tried doing what I had always done when I worked in the office- Wake up to an alarm set for 6:30 am, make coffee, have quiet time while drinking said coffee, get ready, grab some breakfast to-go and “hit the road.”
+This didn’t go quite as planned, because I realized that when I don’t have somewhere to be I am less inclined to get myself moving.
 The snooze button and I were well acquainted.

 Through trial and error, I finally found my rhythm.
-To set myself up for success, I had to first be honest with myself (This is pro-tip #1).
+To set myself up for success, I had to first be honest with myself about my strengths and weaknesses when it came to working remotely (This is pro-tip #1).

-Honestly, I hated waking up at 6:30 am.
+Honestly, I hate waking up at 6:30 am.
 I used to be a morning person.
 Now, I’m not.
-I’m an afternoon/evening person.
-So I let myself sleep until 8 am.
+I’m a late afternoon/early evening person.
+So I let myself sleep a little longer.
 It pains me even to admit that, as I know many people will judge me for it.
 But that’s what my body needs.
-I sleep roughly from 10:30 pm until 8 am every day, and it’s one of the best decisions I have made for myself.
+I sleep roughly 9 hours every night, and it’s one of the best decisions I made for myself.

-There are so many articles floating around that say the most successful people wake up at 5 am and get A, B, and C done before work.
-If that’s what works for them, kudos.
+There are so many articles floating around that say the most successful people wake up at 5 am and get "A", "B", and "C" done before work.
+If that’s what works for them- kudos.
 I’m not that person, and I’ve learned to live with that.
-My success looks like getting at least 9 hours of sleep a night.
+My success looks like getting at least 8 hours of sleep a night.
 (Pro-tip #2) Find what works for you, caters to your body’s needs, and helps you start a rhythm you can maintain.